PHX2600/The-Archive/forum/General Discussion/1441 - Diaspora.md

 Only problem with that is that I can't be secure from Google itself.

-Keep in mind, &quot;Skynet is the the virus!&quot;
+Keep in mind, "Skynet is the the virus!"

 --------------------------------------------------------------------------------